tanmayraj2309/PULSE-AI-COLLAB-CHAT/README.md

 2. Create a new branch for your feature or bugfix.
 3. Submit a pull request with a detailed description of your changes.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Contact
-For any questions or issues, please open an issue on GitHub or contact the maintainers.
+For any questions or issues, mail: rtanmay52@gmail.com.